 If you’re looking to drop some coin for a celebratory meal, NYC will kindly oblige...but that doesn’t mean every expensive tasting menu or Michelin-starred plate is really worth the price.

 One of the most fun, interactive, splurgy meals you can get in New York is at Cote, the Korean steak house where you can do a steak omakase—you can try different cuts in bite-size pieces.
-I think they call it "the Butcher’s Feast."
 The service is phenomenal, like what you would get at a Michelin star place, but it's a little bit more casual in the sense that you're still doing barbecue at your table.
 They have this really amazing wine list.
 The server grills all the meat for you at the table.
 It comes with all these side dishes, and it's just a beautiful experience of what Korean barbecue is, but way fancier and elevated.
 I wouldn't say it's super white table cloth, fancy, you-have-to-wear-a-gown type of place.
 But it's definitely more upscale than your regular Korean barbecue place.
 And I would recommend dressing up, still, because it is a vibe.
 Everyone's out there to celebrate a birthday or something like that.